timsonner/sveltekit-markdown-blog/blog/src/routes/blog/go-remote-dll-process-injection.md

 }
 ```

 ## Basically we had to mimic the structure of the dll on disk.
 We get the dll base address, we get the exported function's address (we actually called this by name, which is handy) and were able to calculate the offset.
 Once we know the offset, we can access the function in memory by adding the offset to the base address of our remote buffer.
-We create a new thread and point it at our calculated address.
-EZ, right.
+We create a new thread and point it at our remote buffer + offset address.

 Here's our fully injected notepad.exe running our gob server.